ishanrohatgi0994/CSC540_FinalProject/README.md

 3. Current Ward usage percentage report.

 ## Chinmai
-1. Get all nurses by role
-2. Handle null logic in operators.
-4. medical record data dump
-5. check if nurse is present before inserting
+1. check if nurse is present before inserting

 ## Ishan
 1. Get all staff by role